About This Author

 Winner of the 2021 Nance Donkin Literary Award

 Anna’s passion for history shows in her books and in her lively, inspiring presentations, passing on tips about drafts, planning, research, writing and illustrating.
-Her latest book, The Boy Who Stepped Through Time, is an adventure about a modern Australian boy transported to the time of the Roman Empire and taken for a slave.
-It is a perfect match for the 2021 Book Week theme Old Worlds, New Worlds, Other Worlds.
-Anna’s last book, 52 Mondays, has just been long-listed for the inaugural Book Links Award for Children’s Historical Fiction, and she has won several Notable Book awards as well as a grant from the Literature Board of the Australia Council.
+Her latest book, The Boy Who Stepped Through Time, is a best-selling adventure about a modern Australian boy transported to the time of the Roman Empire and taken for a slave.
+In 2021 it was longlisted for the prestigious ARA HNSA Historical Novel Prize.
+Anna’s previous book, 52 Mondays, was longlisted for the inaugural Book Links Award for Children’s Historical Fiction, and she has won several Notable Book awards as well as a grant from the Literature Board of the Australia Council.
 Her books are translated and published around the world.

 Virtual visits available